95K 49K 83K 7K 5.1K

 Choosing the Right Place to Stay

 Many travelers choose Smoky Mountain RV sites because they provide easy access to outdoor recreation, scenic views, and popular destinations throughout the area.
-Being near to nature may help in finding it easier to hike the trails, rivers, wildlife and a relaxing evening after spending the day sightseeing.
+Staying close to nature can make it easier to enjoy hiking trails, rivers, wildlife viewing, and relaxing evenings after a day of sightseeing.

 Spring in the Smokies: Wildflowers, Fresh Air, and Fewer Crowds

 Spring is also a great season for hiking.
-Outdoor activities can be done comfortably without the heat which comes later in the year.
-Wild life is also more vigorous and this exposes visitors with opportunities of observing the animals in their natural environment.
+Temperatures are often comfortable enough for outdoor activities without the heat that arrives later in the year.
+Wildlife becomes more active as well, giving visitors more chances to spot animals in their natural habitats.

 Summer Adventures in the Great Smoky Mountains

-Hiking remains one of the most popular activities, and with paths of both easy walks and mountain climbing.
-During the warmer seasons, waterfalls are particularly attractive, and they are refreshing spots after a day of outdoor activities.
+Hiking remains one of the most popular activities, with trails ranging from easy walks to challenging mountain climbs.
+Waterfalls are especially appealing during the warmer months, providing refreshing destinations after a day outdoors.

 Fall Colors That Make the Smokies Famous

-Photography enthusiasts typically consider the fall, to be the best season to capture superb images of the Smokies.
-Especially dramatic effects could be achieved by sunrise and sunset contrasting with the bright foliage.
+Photography enthusiasts often consider fall the best season for capturing memorable images of the Smokies.
+Sunrise and sunset can create especially dramatic views when combined with the bright foliage.

 Winter in the Smokies: A Different Kind of Beauty

 Winter is also a great time for scenic drives and sightseeing.
-Where there are no thick trees the visitors are often rewarded with longer vistas of the mountains and valleys.
+Without dense foliage, visitors can often enjoy expanded views of the mountains and valleys.

 Tips for Planning a Year-Round Smoky Mountain Getaway

 No matter when you visit, a little preparation can go a long way.
-Test the weather conditions before traveling and carry clothes that can fit in that season.
-The weather at mountains can vary rapidly particularly in high altitudes.
+Check weather forecasts before your trip and pack clothing that matches seasonal conditions.
+Mountain weather can change quickly, especially at higher elevations.